toptal/granite/docs/index.md

 end
 ```

-For more information on the associations available and usage examples, see [ActiveData documentation](https://github.com/pyromaniac/active_data#associations).
+For more information on the associations available and usage examples, see [Granite::Form documentation](https://github.com/toptal/granite-form#associations).

 ### NestedActions